francescopatane96/eNERVE/README.md

 ```
 8. Now, you have to install dependencies (from point 4 of the previous section) needed for the pipeline.

-### We recommend using conda for creating a virtual environment
+### 🔴 We recommend using conda for creating a virtual environment:

 1. from the terminal, digit:
 ```